A Comparison of Reinforcement Learning Frameworks for Software Testing Tasks: Recommendations about frameworks/algorithms selection

 \section{Recommendations about frameworks/algorithms selection}

 In this section, we discuss our recommendations regarding the selection of DRL frameworks/algorithms for researchers and practitioners.
+To derive some of the recommendations below and to investigate which hyperparameters are the most critical for the game testing problem, we conducted a manual hyperparameters tuning.
+Since the goal was not finding the best hyperparameters for each DRL algorithm in each DRL framework, we do not use automatic hyperparameter tuning.

 The results of our analysis indicate that there are some differences in using the same algorithm from different DRL frameworks.
-This is due to the diversity of hyperparameters that are offered by different RL frameworks.
-Among the studied RL frameworks, the DQN algorithm from Keras-rl has the least number of hyperparameters (13 in total), leading to less flexibility in improving the agent's training process thus explaining its poor performance.
+This is due to the diversity of hyperparameters that are offered by different DRL frameworks.
+Among the studied DRL frameworks, the DQN algorithm from Keras-rl has the least number of hyperparameters (13 in total), leading to less flexibility in improving the agent's training process thus explaining its poor performance.
+Moreover, Table \ref{tab:Results of State coverage and number of bugs detected, performed by DQN_KR configuration for the game testing problem on a 10k steps budget over 5 runs} shows the results of the tuning of some hyperparameters provided by DQN-KR.

+In bold are the values of the hyperparameters we initially use for our experiments.
+Then every time we vary each of them individually (see Column “Values” for their values) and collect the average number of bugs and state coverage.
+The results show that fine tuning the hyperparameters do not make DQN-KR significantly more performant.
+DQN-SB still has better performance.
+A DRL framework should offer a large number of hyperparameters to provide flexibility for tuning DRL agents and improve its efficiency.